Elizabeth Spencer

 In recent years, Carroll County has focused on revitalizing its economy and preserving its historical heritage.
 Efforts have been made to promote tourism, highlighting the county's historical sites, including its antebellum homes and the Carroll County Courthouse.
 The community has also embraced cultural events and festivals to celebrate its diverse heritage, attracting visitors and promoting local businesses.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Carroll County, Mississippi.
+This timeline provides a concise overview of the key events in the history of Carroll County, Mississippi.

 • 1833 - Carroll County was established on December 23